gemelodyyu/Bootcamp-Excel---Kickstart-My-Chart/README.md

 #### * Use your data to determine whether the mean or the median summarizes the data more meaningfully.
 ![alt text](https://github.com/gemelodyyu/Kickstart-Campaigns-Analysis/blob/master/images/backers%20count%20summary.png)

+Given the current dataset, I believe the median summarizes the data more meaningful comparing with the mean.
+Becasue for both successful and failed groups, the variance and standard deviation are both vary large, indicating the present of outliners in the dataset.
+The mean will be affected by the outliners, but the median will not.
+So the median will be a better parameter to use to describe the central tendency in this case.

 #### * Use your data to determine if there is more variability with successful or unsuccessful campaigns.
 Does this make sense?
 Why or why not?